 METRO 100 is online and FREE.
 The Metro 100 course will run October 14 to December 9, 2021, with a required virtual kick-off meeting October 14, 6:30-8 p.m.

 You will learn to describe what you know and can do, and you’ll compare your learning to career competencies and what’s needed for careers that match your background, skills and interests.
-You’ll learn about options for earning university-level credit toward a major or degree program, including the opportunity at Metropolitan State to:
+You’ll learn about options for earning university-level credit toward a major or undergraduate degree program, including the opportunity at Metropolitan State to:

 - Earn college-level credit at reduced tuition through assessment of your prior experiential or non-credit learning, called Prior Learning Assessment (PLA).

 - Use learning from military training and experience.

 - Study on your own and then take inexpensive standardized tests, for waiver or credit.

 - Earn credit through newly planned student-directed learning such as independent study or internships.

 - Combine some prior learning and some new learning through an accelerated Theory Seminar.